integralfx/MemTestHelper/README.md

 ## Settings
 ### Total RAM to test
 Exactly as its name implies.
-This number will be divided by the number of threads your CPU has and then input in each HCI MemTest instance.
+This number will be divided by the number of threads and then input in each HCI MemTest instance.

+### Number of threads
+How many HCI MemTest instances to run and hence the amount of CPU threads to use.

 ### Number of rows
 By default, MemTestHelper will use all of your CPU threads.
 Say your CPU has 8 threads, so there will be 8 HCI MemTest instances running.
 They will be centered on the primary monitor.
 Number of rows changes how those 8 instances are centered.
 If it's 2, it will put 4 instances on each row.
 It's best to play around with it to understand how it works.